A good editor is worth their weight in gold.

 Double check the beginning and the end.
 The beginning is crucial to draw the reader in and make them want to find out more.
 The end is a great place to reward your reader for sticking around.
 If you can, end your blog post with a bang, or relate the ending back to a point you made at the beginning to tie things up neatly and give a sense of closure.

 Check the message is clear.
 Keep things simple and try to distill the purpose of your blog post down to one sentence with one message your readers can easily digest and take away.
 When you reread your post make sure that message is clear and not muddied by irrelevant information.

-- use every day language when you write your blog posts.
-Yes, I do use words like pernickety in real life.
+- Use everyday language when you write your blog posts.
+Yes, I do use words like persnickety in real life.
 Sorry, I can’t help it.
-As a kid I pored over the thesaurus learning new words and I like to use them.
+As a kid, I pored over the thesaurus learning new words and I like to use them.
 But I try to keep long words in check and over-formal writing is my biggest bugbear with blog and website writing.
 A blog is not a business report.
 It’s a conversation.
-Make your writing sound natural;
+Make your writing sound natural.

-– for possessives like the blogger’s posts which indicates one blogger, or the bloggers’ posts, which shows there are more than one blogger;
+– for possessives like the blogger’s posts which indicates one blogger, or the bloggers’ posts, which shows there is more than one blogger.

 4. Give it the Chop

-Removing unnecessary words makes the reading experience faster and smoother and Molly says the first three rules she learned in the newsroom were: “Omit needless words; omit needless words; omit needless words.”
+Removing unnecessary words makes the reading experience faster and smoother and the first three rules I learned were: “Omit needless words; omit needless words; omit needless words.”